 That same article from the Gopher Sports website (as well as Wikipedia, and every other website on the internet) claims that Paul Bunyan’s Axe was then created in 1948 to replace the lost “Slab of Bacon” as the new trophy for the winner of the Minnesota/Wisconsin game.
 Minnesota won the first game 16-0 on November 20, 1948.
 That score and the year, “1948”, were written on the Axe to commemorate the first game ever played for the trophy.
 Right?

 To quote College Gameday’s Lee Corso, “Not so fast my friend.”

 Paul Bunyan’s Axe

 The Axe wasn’t introduced as the trophy until January 1949 - almost 2 months after the supposed first game took place.
 It's first public appearance? (wait for it)…A basketball game.
-January 10, 1949 the Wisconsin “W” club’s Chuck Fenske presented the new trophy to Cliff Sommer, president of the University “M” club at halftime of the Gopher/Badger basketball game at Williams Arena.
+On January 10, 1949, the Wisconsin “W” club’s Chuck Fenske presented the new trophy to Cliff Sommer, president of the University “M” club at halftime of the Gopher/Badger basketball game at Williams Arena.